IIT School Lecturers

 Chapter 4: Commercial Ion Implantation Systems

 Ion implantation processing of electronic materials and devices use a wide variety of acceleration components and target chambers (end stations) as well as many special technologies.
 Each of the components are designed and combined to operate in a diverse array of operating conditions for ion energy, beam current and dose.
-After an outline of the form and function of typical implanter components, examples of commercial ion implantation systems will be reviewed for medium and high currents, high energy, plasma immersion as well as specialized tools for doping of large-area flat-panels of Si-on-glass and photo-voltaic cells.
+After an outline of the form and function of typical implanter components, examples of commercial ion implantation systems will be reviewed for medium and high currents, high energy, plasma immersion as well as specialized tools for doping large-area flat-panels of Si-on-glass and photo-voltaic cells.

 Chapter 5: Annealing Equipment Hardware: New Advancement in Ion Implantation Annealing for Si, Ge, SiC and GaN